probablyjassin/campusdual-api-specification/README.md

 ## Overview

-Die API ermöglicht das Abrufen von diversen Informationen für einen Studenten an (unter anderem?) der Dualen Hochschule Sachsen
+The API allows students of (among others?) the Duale Hochschule Sachsen to access different pieces of information concerning their studying.

 **Base URL**: `https://selfservice.campus-dual.de`
 **Format**: JSON